gofynd/fdk-client-javascript/documentation/platform/CATALOG.md

-Allows you to list all product templates, also can filter by department
+Allows you to list all product templates, also can filter by department.

 *Returned Response:*